dasaditi/dasaditi.github.io/_posts/2018-06-13-Linear-Regression-With-Python.md

 ---
 layout: post
-title: Implementing Linear Regression Algorithm with Numpy
+title: Implementing Linear Regression Algorithm with NumPy
 excerpt: "The idea of this post is to understand the math behind Gradient Descent and compute the parameters with the help of numpy only."
 img: LR3.jpg
 imgsrc: "Photo by Maxime Lebrun on Unsplash"